What Construction is Happening?

 You can find out more about the project here.

-Crews will also build the protected bike lane between Lincoln and Western as part of the Western Plaza renovation work at that intersection.
+Crews are building the final part of the project – a protected bike lane between Lincoln and Western – as part of the Western Plaza renovation work at that intersection.

 Leland Neighborhood Greenway